 Many men who had traumatic sexual experiences struggle with disrupted relationships and careers as well as physical and mental health issues including depression, substance abuse, and self-destructive or violent behaviors.
 These men often seek (or are mandated into) treatment for a range of health and behavioral issues without disclosing – or even recognizing – the role that their negative experiences play in their current problems.
-Because of socialized expectations about manhood, therapists and other professional sometimes do not adequately consider the potential negative effects of sexual abuse or assault during assessment or treatment.
+Because of socialized expectations about manhood, therapists and other professional sometimes do not recognize the connections between traumatic experiences and presenting issues, or adequately consider them during assessment or treatment.

 Sign up for our 1in6 Training and Engagement Newsletter!